 What is the Green Fuel Catalyst technology?
 Catalyst or your ‘Onboard Mini Refinery’ consists of a patented Fitch® catalyst technology that is made of Heterogeneous Metallic Alloy Composition (HMAC).
 Catalyst alloy, consisting of a multiple different metals cracks the aromatic (less reactive) hydrocarbon molecules, forming oxygen-containing compounds that have greater energy yield, and better combustibility.
 Restored fuel quality enhances combustion reaction resulting in over 2% fuel savings while providing improved fuel lubricity, reduced carbon footprint and lowered emissions.
 Catalyst has an average ROI of 4-6 months.

 Where is Green Fuel Catalyst to be installed?
-Installation on a marine vessel or on a stationary onshore engine for power generation needs that are running on HFO, MGO or any other suitable hydrocarbon fuel type except the LNG is simple.
+Installation on a marine vessel or on a stationary onshore engine for power generation needs is simple.
 Just locate a suitable place within the booster system after the mixing and heating units on its way to the Main Engine (ME) or the Auxiliary Engine (AE).
 It is very important to ensure that a multi pass effect is observed so that the fuel recirculated back from the ME or AE to the booster unit passes again through the fuel catalyst before being discharged back into the engine.

 When installing in gas applications for power generation or heating, locate a suitable installation place for the catalyst and install with a bypass according to local requirements.